MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/datatransfer/datatransfer-copyrows-method.md

 Use this method to copy data in rows of a table to rows in another table.
 For more information, see [Transferring Data Between Tables](../../../developer/devenv-data-transfer.md).

 > [!NOTE]
-> Copying the SystemID field using CopyRows is supported in Business Central version 21.5 and later.
+> Copying the SystemID and [data audit](../../devenv-table-system-fields.md#audit) fields using CopyRows is supported in Business Central version 21.5 and later.

 ## Example